SilentVoid13/Silent_Pass/README.md

   -o, --output=myfile       Ouput file
 ```

-Master Password can only be used with Firefox (other browsers doesn't implement it).
+Master Password can only be used with Firefox (other browsers don't implement it).

 Output file format is in CSV.